zferic/DS5500-HW/README.md

 ![Figure 6](/figures/dist_plot_math_read.png)

-We see that the distribution follows a normal spread for both reading and math, with schools achieving overall better scores on the reading comprehension.
-However, with these distriubtions in mind, and also that it has been established that the amount of funding has a direct causaul relationship on school performance, a budget reduction approach has to consider these scores.
+We see that the spread follows a normal distribution for both reading and math, with schools achieving overall better scores in the reading proficiency.
+Keeping these distributions in mind, and also that it has been established that the amount of funding has a direct causal relationship on school performance, an optimal budget reduction approach should consider these scores.

 10 out of the 431 proposed LAEID and cuts are: